Cityparents Mentoring Programme

 - Podcasts sharing personal stories and experiences of mentoring

-- Annual Matching Scheme (additional cost for mentees)
+- Annual Matching Scheme (separate application process)

 Annual Matching Scheme

+What is it?
 We operate a cross-company Annual Matching Scheme, providing valuable 1-1 support to members of our network.
 The scheme opens annually for applications.
 You do not need to be a parent, or based in London, to apply - the Scheme is open to all Cityparents members, and welcomes those seeking a virtual/Skype mentoring partner.

 Sarah Tennant is our Mentoring Programme Adviser.
 Sarah is an Executive Coach and Facilitator, accredited by the Association for Coaching (AC), working across industries with individuals and teams and specialising in leadership development, career transition and women returners.
 Her 20 year background in independent consultancy, business development and training have provided her with a strong insight into the challenges, opportunities and requirements faced by organisations, as well as how executive coaching can effectively help individuals and teams to develop, grow and meet these needs.
 After gaining her coaching accreditation, Sarah established SLT Executive Coaching to provide people facing career ‘pressure points’ with a positive and collaborative space to be heard, reflect and to devise strategies to manage transition points of their careers.
 In particular, she is a strong advocate for supporting women through career transition points, as well as for helping organisations retain their female talent pool and work towards closing the gender pay gap.